Metro Transit (Minnesota): Buses

 In the 2000s, most buses had a mostly white livery with a predominantly blue strip running horizontally along the side and a large white "T" inside a red circle on the roof.
 Diesel–electric hybrid buses introduced toward the end of the decade spurred new color schemes, with yellow at the front and the blue line moved above the side windows.
-The METRO light-rail vehicles have a different color scheme: predominantly blue and white, with yellow on each end.
+The METRO buses are more colorful : principally blue with swooshes of red and yellow, with white beneath the windows.
 Metro Transit also uses vehicle wrap advertising on some buses and light rail cars, creating a different appearance.

 All of the buses are handicapped-accessible, either using hydraulic lifts or a low-floor design.
 The Metropolitan Council also operates the Metro Mobility paratransit system for door-to-door transportation.

-All Metro Transit buses and light- and heavy-rail trains have bike racks installed.
+All Metro Transit buses and light rail trains have bike racks installed.

+As of 2026, Metro Transit’s bus fleet consists of the following: